 Inconsistencies in the WHO’s advice in tackling Coronavirus

 First of all many thanks to our community member Roman Strobl for his detailed look into the various potentially misleading and/or contradictory advices by the WHO.
 As well as taking steps to correspond with them on these important topics.
 You can check out his full research with updates here.
-In short:

 The Chinese doctors who first warned about Coronavirus